Has your team always delivered the projects on time?

 5.Ishikawa or Fishbone Diagram

 A Fishbone diagram is a method of identifying the root cause of a problem.
-With the major problem written on the fish’s headspace and the causes of the problem listed as a branch on the fishbones, Ishikawa’s analysis gives you a clear idea of where your bottlenecks converge.
+With the major problem written on the fish’s headspace and the causes of the problem listed as a branch on the fishbones, Ishikawa’s bottleneck analysis gives you a clear idea of where your bottlenecks converge.

 How to Resolve Bottlenecks in 4 Steps?

 Once you have identified a bottleneck that requires immediate and extensive intervention, there is no excuse not to change the process as soon as possible.
 However, not every bottleneck you encounter during the process will turn out to be a disaster in the making.
-Some could just require simple tweaks or rearrangement, while others could need complete overhauling of the process.
+Some could just require simple tweaks or rearrangements, while others could need a complete overhauling of the process.

 Allowing a bottleneck time and again without unblocking it could end up costing you more money than resolving it.